 - Boston University certificate programs comprise just four courses (16 credits) and provide essential skills and capabilities in high-growth industry areas.
 Certificate programs also provide a pathway to Metropolitan College management degree programs.

 - Learning from expert faculty from MET’s Department of Administrative Sciences, students will be prepared to move forward in a wide variety of project management related careers, and will have gained excellent preparation for PMP® Certification from the Project Management Institute.

-- Online certificate programs share courses and instructors with MET’s master’s degree programs in management, ranked #9 among the nation’s Best Online Graduate Business Programs (Excluding MBAs) by U.S. News & World Report in 2018.
+- Online certificate programs share courses and instructors with MET’s master’s degree programs in management, ranked #6 among the nation’s Best Online Master's in Business Programs (Excluding MBA) by U.S. News & World Report in 2024.

 Operations Research Analysts